prisma-labs/graphql-framework-experiment/docs/guides/testing.md

 ## With a Database

 Integration testing with a databsae can add a lot of complexity to your test suite.
 But `santa` is in a good position to help since it knows about both test and database domains of your app.
-The following assumes you are using a [database-driver](/guides/databases?id=driver-system).
+The following assumes you are using a [db driver](/guides/databases?id=driver-system).
 It is _not_ about database testing _in general_.

 Integration between `santa`'s test and database systems is young and still missing many features.
 Below we will cover some utilities and patterns that you can copy into your project meanwhile.